-This 1958 Disneyland main-gate map features a different style and color-scheme than the iterations of the previous two years.
+This 1958 Disneyland main-gate map (used for both 1958 and 1959) features a different style and color-scheme than the iterations of the previous two years.
 The identifying year and copyright information for Walt Disney Production (minus the s) can be found on both the front panel, as well as the interior map section, with a printing date of 6-1-58.

 The front cover is void of a Disney character for the first time.
 Panel One instead shows five symbols, each representing one of the park’s lands, along with the standard “Welcome to Disneyland” headline and a revised paragraph of introductory text.